suprovsky/projekt-pk3/README.md

 This program was made by Radosław Serba.
 Generally speaking it is a project for one of my subjects called "computer programming" on the Silesian University of Technology in Gliwice, Poland.
 Task description in polish:
-## 19. Baza płyt z oprogramowaniem instalacyjnym"
+## 19. Baza płyt z oprogramowaniem instalacyjnym
 Zadaniem programu jest zarządzanie zbiorem plików z oprogramowaniem instalacyjnym.
 Zarządzanie obejmuje : przeszukiwanie zasobów, dodawanie nowych pozycji, modyfikacje oraz usuwanie istniejących rekordów.